Control Pneumatic Soft Bending Actuator with Feedforward Hysteresis Compensation by Pneumatic Physical Reservoir Computing: Pneumatic Bending Actuators

 where $\theta_d$ [deg] is the actuator's desired bending angle and $K_\text{in}$ [kPa/deg] is a convert factor.
 The physical system needs to have nonlinearity, memory capacity, and high dimensionality for functioning as a physical reservoir \cite{nakajima2015information}.
 In the proposed setup, actuation and inflation of the active PAM cause the inextensible fabric shield squeezing the pre-pressurized and sealed passive PAM, thereby altering its inner pressure $P_o$ [kPa], as shown in Fig.~\ref{fig: reservoir} (c).
 This dynamics is defined as:

-where $\mathcal{F}_r(\cdot)$ is the nonlinear mapping with memory capacity (which is discussed in the next section) that governs the transformation from $P_i$ to $P_o$ via the dual-PAM actuator's high-dimensional structure.
-The passive PAM's inner pressure $P_o$ is used as the readout of the physical reservoir's state.
+where $\mathcal{F}_r(\cdot)$ denotes the nonlinear mapping with memory capacity (which is discussed in the next section) that governs the transformation from $P_i$ to $P_o$ through the dual-PAM actuator's high-dimensional structure.
+The passive PAM's inner pressure $P_o$ is employed as the readout of the physical reservoir's state.